Brigad/redux-rest-easy/docs/api/createResource.md

 #### Tips

 * The above example is very exhaustive, but you can export only what you really need
-* Naming is a mater of personal preference, use what works for you
+* Naming is a matter of personal preference, use what works for you
 * You can alternately just export `users`, and spare yourself the trouble of mapping the names.
 Then just use the selectors like so: `users.selectors.resource.getResource()`.
 Again, use what works for you